tiberlab/tibercad/manual/Sphinx/Complete/modules/DriftDiffusion.rst

   ``quantum_density``
       The name of a quantum density simulation.
-      This will use the quantum mechanical particle density in the regions it was calculated.
-More than one simulations can be specified as a vector.
+      If  defined,  the quantum mechanical particle density will  be  used in the regions where it was calculated.
+More simulations can be specified as a vector.
 In this case the sum of all quantum densities is taken.

 If  ``quantum_density`` is specified, the following additional options control the mixing between classical and quantum density: